YosukeSugiura/ImageQualityAssesment/README.md

 # Notice

-### Training Network Model
+### Trained Network Model
-The trained network is already stored in params folder. ( You can see from [here](https://github.com/YosukeSugiura/ImageQualityAssesment/tree/master/params). )
+The trained network is already stored in params folder ( You can see from [here](https://github.com/YosukeSugiura/ImageQualityAssesment/tree/master/params). )
 By default, you do not need to execute training.

-If you want to use the trained network, check `settings.py` and please set
+If you want to use the trained network, open `settings.py` and please set
 ```@python
 self.epoch = 5000
 ```

 ### Fine Tuning